ncatlab/nlab-content/pages/7/2/0/8/28027/content.md

 for all $u,w \in V_\pm, v \in V_\mp$.

-Unlike for Jordan algebras and Jordan triple systems, there is a natural way to define inner automorphisms and inner derivations of Jordan pairs ([Loos75](#Loos75)).
+Unlike for Jordan algebras and Jordan triple systems, there is a natural way to define inner automorphisms of Jordan pairs ([Loos75](#Loos75)).
 (See below for inner derivations.)

 Furthermore, Jordan pairs always contain sufficiently many idempotents (which generalize the [[projection operators]] familiar in the case of self-adjoint complex matrices) ([Loos75](#Loos75)).
 It may happen even in a finite-dimensional simple Jordan algebra that the unit element cannot be written as the sum of orthogonal division idempotents (the algebra need not have "capacity").
 In a Jordan triple system the relevant generalization of an idempotent is a **tripotent**, an element $p$ with $\{p,p,p\} = p$, but if we make $\mathbb{R}$ into a Jordan triple system with $\{a,b,c\} = -(a b c + c b a)$ it has no nonzero tripotents.
 In the case of a Jordan pair $(V_+, V_-)$, we define an **idempotent** to be a pair of elements $p_+ \in V_+, p_- \in V_-$ such that